kol4ak/autoiservice/wp-content/plugins/yet-another-stars-rating/readme.txt

 5. Ranking reviews

 == Changelog ==

+= 1.0.6 =
+* Added a new filter hook on microdata and jsonld info
+* Fixed php notice

 = 1.0.5 =
 * NEW FEATURE: In the Yasr code have been added a lot of hooks!
 This means that is much easier to develop Yasr.
 Further this, other developer can add their own extensions!